Marcus Node Bits - Callback function is cool stuff, and I even know how to write them

 · February 6, 2014

-I’m writing down some of the things I’ve picked up when I started to learn about NodeExpress and Mongo.
-Here are all the post in the series:
+I’m writing down some of the things I’ve picked up when I started to learn about Node, Express, and Mongo.
+Here are all the posts in the series:

-This is not Node related but rather a Javascript thing that was something that I had a real hard time with at first.
-And I know that I should learn about promises, but I haven’t yet.
 Functions are first class citizens in Javascript, which is super cool and something that you’ll make use of A LOT.
 Passing functions to functions is just the way to go in Node code.
 One thing that this manifests itself is through the concept of “callbacks”.

-Callbacks is pretty easy on the concept level; a function does something and then “call back” to the caller when the work is done.
+Callbacks are pretty easy on the concept level; a function does something and then “call back” to the caller when the work is done.
 The callback is simply a function that you pass to the function as a parameter.
 Like this function:

 Quite simply (eh … not really the first time I saw this but anyway) doSomething will execute using 123 as the p parameter.
 It will finally call the callback function and hence execute my little anonymous function that does the console.log.

-After awhile this way of writing will get boring and tedious so I will stop.
+After a while, this way of writing will get boring and tedious so I will stop.
 Right now it helps me understand the structure so I’ll keep doing this.

 Just to be clear, I love JSLint and it makes me look like I know how to write proper, well-formatted Javascript, when I actually don’t :) There’s an excellent plugin to Sublime.
 Get it now.